JuliaLang/StyledStrings.jl/docs/src/index.md

 highlighting the `emphasis` and `highlight` faces are defined.
 There is also `code` for code-like text.

-For visually indicating the severity of messages the `error`, `warning`, `success`, `info`, `note`, and `tip` faces are defined.
+For visually indicating the severity of messages, the `error`, `warning`, `success`, `info`, `note`, and `tip` faces are defined.

 ### [Customisation of faces (`Faces.toml`)](@id stdlib-styledstrings-face-toml)